Convection-Diffusion-Reaction

 Using cell-centered versions \(\phi\) might be problematic for some models since the state is extended outside the valid region.
 Models might have to recenter the state in order compute e.g. physically meaningful reaction terms in cut-cells.

-Source code for the convection-diffusion-reaction solvers reside in $DISCHARGE_HOME/Source/ConvectionDiffusionReaction
+Source code for the convection-diffusion-reaction solvers reside in $DISCHARGE_HOME/Source/ConvectionDiffusionReaction.

 CdrSolver

-class contains the interface for solving advection-diffusion-reaction problems.
+The CdrSolver class contains the interface for solving advection-diffusion-reaction problems.

-is an abstract class and does not contain any specific advective or diffusive discretization (these are added by implementation classes).
+CdrSolver is an abstract class and does not contain any specific advective or diffusive discretization (these are added by implementation classes).

 CdrMultigrid, which inherits from